rpspringuel/hyphen-la/syllabifier/README.md

 ## Dependencies

-The script depends on Python 3, and [pyphen](http://pyphen.org/), that's all!
+The script depends on Python 3, and [pyphen](http://pyphen.org/).
+Note that you must have generated the patterns for libhyphen in order for the script to work.
+See [../patterns/README.md](documentation).

 ## Installation